Rojina99/BaghChalProject/README.md

         The sixth option is used to play baghchal using information from mcts network.
         The seventh option is used to evaluate result of previously trained model.
         The eigth option is used to get out of the main loop.

+        `

 Here, since we have trained collected and trained data we can

 run python main.py and select option 5.

-But before than we have to downloadd all the required data which can be downloaded from following link.

-But for that we will have to download data from ggogle drive and place it in BaghChal folder.
+But before than we have to downloadd all the required data and place it in BaghChal project folder.